Common Pool Pump Problems And How To Fix Them

 What are the signs of a pool pump failing?

 Noise is the most likely sign that your pool pump is failing.
-You may notice that it is running louder than usual and may be making a screeching noise meaning its bearings are gone.
+You may notice that it is running louder than usual or making a screeching noise, which means its bearings are gone.